calistenson/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``widget_placement``
      - string
      - Indicates the position on the page of the control that the user selected.

-       For this event, the control is the course navigation pane at the side of the course page, identified as ``accordion``.
+       For this event, the control is the course navigation pane at the side of the course page, identified with a value of ``accordion``.

-.. what about target_usage_key which is mentioned in the wiki?